preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 .. image:: anchor-icon-76.png

-4. Edit the suggested anchor name, or keep i as is, and save.
+4. Edit the suggested anchor name, or keep it as is, and save.

 .. image:: anchor-name-76.png